 - Schedule some “you” time at the beginning or end of each day.
 Stretch, journal, watch a favorite show, or decompress in your preferred way.

-When you feel holiday stress building up, having a couple go-to tools can be very helpful.
-Try proven relaxation techniques like mindfulness meditation, deep breathing or mindful movement such as yoga.
+When you feel holiday stress building up, having a couple of go-to tools can be very helpful.
+Try proven relaxation techniques like deep breathing or mindful movement such as stretching.
 These strategies help with holiday stress.
-And, regular practice brings year round benefits for your brain, physical well-being, sleep and more.
+And, regular practice brings year-round benefits for your brain, physical well-being, sleep, and more.